-The Climate Financial Risk Forum (CFRF), co-chaired by the FCA and PRA, met for the second time in July 2019.
+The Climate Financial Risk Forum (CFRF), co-chaired by the FCA and PRA, met for the third time in November 2019.

 July 2019 meeting